 A vendor form is required by the State of Delaware for any individual, organization, or business receiving payment from the state.
 If your address has changed, you will need to update the W-9 form currently on file.

-- General Operating Support, Arts Stabilization, Education Resource, Project Support*: September 30
+- General Operating Support, Arts Stabilization, Education Resource, Project Support*: due September 30

-- Opportunity Grant, Artist Residency: within 60 days of completion of project
+- Opportunity Grant, Artist Residency: due within 30 days of completion of project

 *Project Support Grant Financial Report Form